Skip to content

 Rules of Eligibility

-PMSE members who are female and/or under-represented (African American, Hispanic, or Native American) graduate students performing research in fields related to polymer science and engineering are encouraged to apply.
-US citizens or permanent residents, full-time graduate students at the time of application, and submission of an abstract (as presenter) to a PMSE symposium at a National ACS Meeting are required.
+PMSE members who are graduate students performing research in fields related to polymer science and engineering are encouraged to apply.
+Applicants must be a full-time graduate student at a U.S. educational institution at the time of application, and must be the presenting author of a submitted abstract under consideration to a PMSE symposium at the ACS National Meeting.
 The awardee MUST be a member of the PMSE Division.
+Individuals from groups historically underrepresented in STEM are highly encouraged to apply.
 Note that the first year of Division membership is free, and subsequent years are $1 for students.
 If you are not a member, you can join by visiting the website: https://pmsedivision.org/join/

 Nomination Process